 Capstone Turbine is a member of the U.S. Environmental Protection Agency's Combined Heat and Power Partnership, which is committed to improving the efficiency of the nation's energy infrastructure and reducing emissions of pollutants and greenhouse gases.
 A UL-Certified ISO 9001:2000 and ISO 14001:2004 certified company; Capstone is headquartered in the Los Angeles area with sales and/or service centers in the New York metro area, Mexico City, Nottingham, Shanghai, Singapore and Tokyo.

-This press release contains "forward-looking statements," as that term is used in the federal securities laws, about increased market share and the advantages of Capstone's products.
+This press release contains "forward-looking statements," as that term is used in the federal securities laws, about performance of the hybrid electric supercar and the advantages of Capstone's products.
 Forward-looking statements may be identified by words such as "expects," "objective," "intend," "targeted," "plan" and similar phrases.
 These forward-looking statements are subject to numerous assumptions, risks and uncertainties described in Capstone's filings with the Securities and Exchange Commission that may cause Capstone's actual results to be materially different from any future results expressed or implied in such statements.
 Capstone cautions readers not to place undue reliance on these forward-looking statements, which speak only as of the date of this release.
 Capstone undertakes no obligation, and specifically disclaims any obligation, to release any revisions to any forward-looking statements to reflect events or circumstances after the date of this release or to reflect the occurrence of unanticipated events.

 "Capstone Turbine Corporation" and "Capstone MicroTurbine" are registered trademarks of Capstone Turbine Corporation.
 All other trademarks mentioned are the property of their respective owners.

 The photo is also available at Newscom, www.newscom.com, and via AP PhotoExpress.